 Playing loose with locations is common through the franchise.
 The tiny village Marion's bar is in is identified as Patan, the second biggest city in Nepal in the novelization.
 The third act of Raiders takes place in a secret Nazi submarine base in Greece, which would have been objected to by the Greeks in real life, naturallynote Or it might have been in the Dodecanese, which was Italian at the time; however, the adventure map implies the contrary, and Italy and Germany had not become allies yet at the time anyway.

 Confused Matthew went to great lengths to explain how Titanic went beyond Artistic License and outright falsified what happened on the Titanic to make the upperclassmen on the ship as unsympathetic as possible and thus try and make the main characters more sympathetic.
-His two biggest beefs seem to be: Falsely portraying crewman William Wallace as a corrupt individual who took bribes and shot people to ensure certain people spots on the lifeboats, and making up the idea that the ship's crew tried to keep the lower class men down in third class to let them all die.
+His two biggest beefs seem to be: Falsely portraying First Officer (third in command of the ship, Chief Officer is 2nd in command) William Murdock as a corrupt individual who took bribes and shot people to ensure certain people spots on the lifeboats, and making up the idea that the ship's crew tried to keep the lower class men down in third class to let them all die.

 Everyone's Hero could have been a good movie about Babe Ruth's called shot in the 1932 World Series... if they had not gotten EVERY SINGLE historical fact wrong in that movie.
 The list of historical inaccuracies in the film would take up this entire page (for example, the 1932 World Series did not go into seven games or have a 3-4 home field advantage format).

 Australia.
-In reality, the Japanese never set foot on Australian soil.
+In reality, the Japanese never set foot on Australian soil (The famous battles along the Kokoda Track were in Papua New Guinea.)
 They bombed Darwin, then left.
 The bombing also actually occurred in 1942, not 1941.

 The Godfather part III features the death of Popes Paul VI and John Paul I in the year 1979, while all these events actually took place in 1978!